-Ever heard of the Japanese word Konnichiwa?
-It is usually translated as Good Afternoon and also Hi and Hello, but why such a word usually used in the afternoon also means hi?
-In this article we will see the secrets behind the word Konnichiwa.
+Have you heard of the Japanese word Konnichiwa?
+It is generally translated as Good Afternoon and also Hi and Hello, but why is such a word, usually used in the afternoon, also mean hi?
+In this article, we will explore the secrets behind the word Konnichiwa.

 In this article, we will also talk a little about Ohayougozaimasu, it is important for us to understand the meaning of this word to understand why Konnichiwa is translated as good afternoon.